-Lake Minnewanka Service - May 19th!
+Lake Minnewanka Service - See you next summer!!

 Roam Route 6 services the rugged and beautiful Lake Minnewanka.
 This complimentary summer service leaves downtown Banff on the hour and takes approximately 25 minutes to reach the lake.
 The service operates 7 days a week and the first bus departs at 8AM each morning.
 Stops along the way include Cascade Ponds, Two Jack Lake campgrounds and days use area, and Lower Bankhead.
 Watch for the Westslope Cutthroat Trout bus as it Roams it's way to this stunning Canadian Rockies destination.